-Chase has just launched a new United Business Card with some pretty clever features that engage well with the United Airlines ecosystem – and with other Chase United cards.
+Last month Chase launched a new United Business Card with some pretty clever features that engage well with the United Airlines ecosystem – and with other Chase United cards.
 To get big attention for the product they’re doing this with a limited time 100,000 mile offer.
+I do not know how long this offer will last.

 United Business Card Initial Bonus Offer